stevemclaugh/preservation-torrent/Setup.md

 -->

-Use the included checksum list to make sure everything arrived intact.
+Use the included checksum list to verify that everything has arrived intact.
 This may take a few minutes.

 ```
 md5sum -c DataRefuge_001_test/_checksums.md5